tommililja/Farse/README.md

 We can create JSON structures using the [`Json`](https://github.com/tommililja/Farse/blob/main/src/Farse/Json.fs) type.

-An example of building an object and converting it to an indented string:
+This example builds an object and converts it to an indented string:

 ```fsharp
 open Farse